-Sometimes documents like PDF (Portable Document Format) files need to protect with a password so other cannot access our sensitive information like bank account details, credit card details, income tax details, postpaid bill details, etc.
+Sometimes documents like PDF (Portable Document Format) files need to be protected with a password so other cannot access sensitive information in the files such as bank account details, credit card details, income tax details, postpaid bill details, etc.

-Nowadays many browsers are built-in features like PDF reader and a PDF writer, and we can combine the two elements to remove the password from any PDF document that we know password earlier.
+Nowadays many internet browsers have built-in features like PDF reader and a PDF writer, and we can combine the two elements to remove the password from any PDF document that we know password earlier.

 Drag any password protected PDF file into your Google Chrome browser (if you don’t have Chrome use any other browser).